ranfysvalle02/mdb-engine/examples/README.md

 ### [Hello World](./hello_world/)

 A simple, beginner-friendly example that demonstrates:
-- Initializing the runtime engine
+- Initializing the MongoDB Engine
 - Creating and registering an app manifest
 - Basic CRUD operations with automatic app scoping
 - Using `engine.mongo_db` for top-level database access